UmarSayed07/Projects_Umar/README.md

 ## 📂 Projects_Umar
 This repo has my small Python projects:

-- **Calc.py** → does square, cube, and square root
+- • Calc.py** → does square, cube, and square root
-- **Game.py** → snake, water, gun game
+- • Game.py** → snake, water, gun game
-- **Password_strength_checker.py → checks how strong your password is based on length, letters, numbers, and symbols 💪
+- • Password_strength_checker.py → checks how strong your password is based on length, letters, numbers, and symbols 💪
+- • todo_list.py → my first Python project 📝 lets you add, view, and delete tasks from a simple to-do list

 ---